IPCLab/CDRF/README.md

 # CDRF
-### Call Detailed Record Forecasting: A Multitask Learning Architecture Using Deep Learning Networks for Mobile Traffic Forecasting
+### Call Detail Record Forecasting: A Multitask Learning Architecture Using Deep Learning Networks for Mobile Traffic Forecasting

 This repository provides the code base used to publish a research paper in IEEE PIMRC 2017[1], which is an early work on deep learning-based mobile traffic forecasting.